 Is the service confidential?

 Absolutely.
-While we do receive funding from the Medical Board of Australia, we operate independently from regulatory bodies.
+While we do receive funding from the Medical Board of Australia and the Commonwealth Department of Health, we operate independently from funding and regulatory bodies.

 What happens when I call the helpline?